dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/09-April-2023/apr-ide-updates.md

 * ToggleMinimap Command no longer runs another Command at the same time
 * `git diff` view no longer shows infinite spins in specific scenarios (new file, etc.)
 * File contents no longer get mixed up when using diff view and one file has unsaved changes
-* YML lineage now renders model without tests (in core v1.5+)
+* YML lineage now renders model without tests (in dbt Core v1.5 and above)
-* Radio buttons for "Summary" and "Details" in the logs section now consistently update to show the accurate tab selection
+* Radio buttons for **Summary** and **Details** in the logs section now consistently update to show the accurate tab selection
-* IDE no longer throws the console error: `Error: Illegal argument` and redirects to the `Something went wrong` page
+* IDE no longer throws the console error `Error: Illegal argument` and redirects to the `Something went wrong` page